Why Replace the Human Element?

 People on board succumb to fatigue especially if the voyage is short and frequent.
 Rest hours and work hours are often the issue here.
 Less rest is often a contributing factor to human error.

-But in cases with machines and equipment, they can function on a much longer with more up time than down time.
+But in cases with machines and equipment, they can function much longer with more up time than down time.

 Cost Saving Potential